chriskiehl/bitminer/README.md

     > (start-supervisor)

+Then it's a waiting game.
+Shortly before the heat death of the universe you should be able to nab a share.

 [0] Based on miners (as of this 2017) operating in the TH/s range, and my current i7, being run inside of a vm, using only a few cores, being in the KH/s range.